oskardruszcz/Automation-Toolbox/README.md

 ---

 ## 🚀 Project Overview
-This repository contains production-ready automation assets developed to eliminate repetitive operational tasks ("toil").
+This repository contains production-ready automation assets developed to eliminate repetitive operational tasks.
 It showcases my ability to work with both low-level shell scripting and high-level Python logic to manage Linux environments.

 ---